 Third, he played on numerous, contending teams.
 An unusually high percentage of his teams went on to play or win the World Series.
 His ability to perform well in front of a national audience sealed his stature as a blue chip player.

 Even now, with more than half of the fans who follow the game closely likely not old enough to remember him playing, Mantle's earliest baseball cards are almost always found on the list of most watched rookie cards on eBay.
+You'll also find plenty of people searching for his memorabilia and even though thousands exist, a Mickey Mantle autographed baseball is worth a few hundred dollars.

 Many of those same children that fantasized of being Mickey Mantle, in their youths, have now gone on to become prominent collectors.
 Their continued interest in Mantle cards and autographs has put a pricing floor under the price of his memorabilia.